yamaniac/sanjanashenoy/posts/are_breakfast_cereals_healthy.md

 - You can eat eggs along with cereal for more protein.
 - Avoid preservatives such as BHT and BHA and opt for safer preservatives such as Vitamin E and other natural preservatives.
 - Keep breakfast cereals as an occasional meal, not a staple in your diet.

+## Frequently asked Questions

+### Are breakfast cereals safe for diabetics?

+Most brands of breakfast cereals are high in sugar, have high glycaemic index, low on fiber and protein, hence they are not suitable for diabetics.
+If a diabetic does want to include breakfast cereals in their diet, its best they choose for sugar free, high fiber options along with adequate protein to balance the blood sugars.

+### Do breakfast cereals help in weight loss?

+Breakfast cereals do not help in weight loss unless it is a part of a calorie deficit diet and one exercises regularly.

+### Do these cereals contain gluten?

+Breakfast cereals contain many ingredients which may not be suitable for people who hare sensitive to gluten such as wheat flour, wheat berries, wheat germ, rye, barley, barley malt and other malt extracts, malt syrups, oats unless it is gluten free oats and has not been malted or processed in machinery used for wheat.

+You can opt for cereals that contain rice, buckwheat, corn, maize, sorghum, quinoa and millets such as ragi.
+Read the labels carefully to look for gluten sources

+### Do breakfast cereals cause cancer?

+ Breakfast cereals do not cause cancer but one should be wary of the ingredients added such as artificial colours and preservatives may be harmful for our health.
+Moreover as most breakfast cereals are low in fiber, a persistent intake of a low fiber diet can increase the risk for stomach and bowel cancers.
+Follow a high fiber diet and fortify cereals with fruits, nuts and seeds to improve the fiber intake in breakfast cereals

+### Do breakfast cereals cause bloating?

+Some people may not be able to tolerate high fiber cereals with bran, artificial sweeteners, gluten rich grains, certain sugars and may cause bloating and gas.
+Introduce the cereal in to your diet with smaller quantities, or increase fiber intake gradually to adjust to the change in the diet.

+A few may not be able to tolerate adding milk to cereal if they are lactose intolerant.
+They can opt for lactose free milk such rice milk, oat milk, soy milk to overcome this issue.

+### Can breakfast cereals cause diarrhoea?

+Some may be sensitive to low sugar cereals such as those sweetened with sugar alcohols such as mannitol, xylitol and sorbitol and artificial sugars such as aspartame, sucralose and saccharin may disturb the digestive system and cause a laxative effect.
+Some high fober cereals may trigger the same reaction.

+### Can breakfast cereals cause constipation?

+Low fiber, high sugar cereals can cause constipation if combined with an overall lower fiber diet along with low water intake.
+Eat a fiber rich diet to alleviate such issues.